Holiday Activities & Events

 70-foot-tall Christmas tree in Disney's Contemporary Resort entrance lobby featuring nearly 35,800 white LED lights, and giant themed Christmas trees in the lobbies of Animal Kingdom Lodge, Grand Floridian Resort & Spa, Wilderness Lodge and other Deluxe resorts.
 Each tree's decorations are themed to its particular resort.
 Also, don't miss the largest wreath at the WDW Resort, which is 25 feet in diameter with 18' elliptical ears.
 It is located on the exterior window 4th floor of Disney's Contemporary Resort facing Bay Lake Tower at Disney's Contemporary Resort.

-The life-size, edible carousel at Disney's Beach Club Resort, featuring ponies made of chocolate and fondant, giant candy cane poles, handcrafted poinsettias and hand-painted portraits of famous Disney characters.
-The carousel is surrounded by snowflakes and a miniature Magic Kingdom Castle made out of gingerbread.
-Holiday treats will be sold from a gingerbread store front in the hotel's lobby.
+The life-size, edible carousel at Disney's Beach Club Resort, featuring ponies made of chocolate and fondant, giant candy cane poles, handcrafted snowflakes and 14 hidden Mickeys.
+The carousel is surrounded by poinsettias and a miniature replica of the resorts lighthouse made out of gingerbread.
+Don't forget to look for the Fab Five, Mickey, Minnie, Goofy, Donald and Pluto!
+Holiday treats will be sold from the Beach Club Marketplace.
 Look for the gingerbread snowflakes!
-A limited-edition Gingerbread Pin featuring Ariel and the Carousel will be available to commemorate this display.

 Disney's Yacht Club Resort features an edible train display with a rock candy mountain and village.
-Look for favorite resort locations within the display such as Beaches and Cream and the Captain's Grille.
-In the past, a limited-edition Gingerbread Pin featuring Ariel and the Resort's Lighthouse has been available to commemorate this display.
+Look for favorite resort locations within the display such as the Yacht Club Galley, as well as Mickey's Village.

 In the past, there have also been edible Christmas village displays at Animal Kingdom Lodge outside of Boma on the lower floor and one the second floor of the Polynesian Resort lobby.
 More info about the return of these edible displays will be posted if and when it becomes available.